-Like other companies in the financial services industry, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") provides for a number of significant provisions affecting our business.
+Like other companies in the financial services industry, the Dodd-Frank Act provides for a number of significant provisions affecting our business.
 Notably, the Dodd-Frank Act requires the registration of swap dealers with the CFTC and provides framework for:

-- swap data reporting and record keeping on counterparties and data repositories; - centralized clearing for swaps, with limited exceptions for end-users; - the requirement to execute swaps on regulated swap execution facilities; - the imposition on swap dealers to exchange margin on uncleared swaps with counterparties; and - the requirement to comply with new capital rules.
+- swap data reporting and record keeping on counterparties and data repositories; - centralized clearing for swaps, with limited exceptions for end-users; - the requirement to execute swaps on regulated swap execution facilities; - the imposition on swap dealers to exchange margin on uncleared swaps with counterparties; and - the requirement to comply with capital rules.